amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 ## Relief Map

-I made a relief map of the islands and surrounding water of the Hawaiian islands.
+This is a relief map of the islands and surrounding water of the Hawaiian islands.
-I made the z factor 900 and clicked on generate relief classes automatically.
+This was created by using a z factor of 900 and click on generate relief classes automatically.
-I decided on making a relief map to show how different the elevation ranges are on the islands as well as in the ocean.
+By making a relief map you can see the vase difference in the elevation ranges that are on the islands as well as in the ocean.

 ![relief1](https://user-images.githubusercontent.com/42807705/50250670-7fcfdd80-03af-11e9-832e-14eb1f33581e.PNG)